MurphyPone/murphypone.github.io/src/content/ml-4.md

 This is called the _error reduction property_ of $n$-step returns, and can be used to formally prove that on- and off-line TD prediction methods using $n$-step backups converge to the correct predictions under appropriate technical conditions.

 Despite this, $n$-step TD methods are rarely used because they suck to implement.
 Computing their returns requires waiting $n$ steps to observe the resultant rewards and states, which very quickly becomes problematic.
-This is moslty theoretical fluff.
+This is mostly theoretical fluff.
 Anyways heres ~~Wonderwall~~ Example 7.1 where you're gonna do it anyway lol.

 ## <a name="ch7.2" class="n"></a> 7.2 The Forward View of $TD(\lambda)$

 $n$-step returns can be average for any amount as long as the weights on the component returns are positive and sum to 1.
 A backup that averages simpler component backups is called a _complex backup_.
-The $TD(\lambda)$ can be understood as one way of averaging $n$-step backups, each weighted proprtional to $\lambda^{n-1}, \quad \lambda \in [0,1]$ and normalized by a factor of $1-\lambda$ to ensure summation to 1.
+The $TD(\lambda)$ can be understood as one way of averaging $n$-step backups, each weighted proportional to $\lambda^{n-1}, \quad \lambda \in [0,1]$ and normalized by a factor of $1-\lambda$ to ensure summation to 1.
 The resulting backup towards a return is called the $\lambda$-return:

 $L_t = (1 - \lambda) \displaystyle\sum_{n=1}^\infty \lambda^{n-1}G_t^{t+n} (V_t(S_{t+n}))$